JohnnyIrvin/shell-craft/README.md

 | Language      | [Go](https://go.dev/)                                                 | `go`              |
 | Template      | Feature Request                                                       | `feature_request` |

-When `--prompt_type` is not specified, Shell Craft will use `bash` unless PowerShell is used to call Shell Craft, then it uses `powershell`.
+When `--prompt` is not specified, Shell Craft will use `bash` unless PowerShell is used to call Shell Craft, then it uses `powershell`.

 ### Help Prompt